 The idea that you will become more marketable after going to graduate school is not always true.
 Here are some considerations to remember before going to graduate school

 1. Do you want to increase your education or your career skills?

 Understand the difference between upgrading your education versus upgrading your career skills.
 Getting an academic graduate degree may increase your education, whereas, a professional graduate degree is more profitable to your reputable career skills.

 2. Figure out what you want to do after graduate school.

 Before going to graduate school, determine whether you want to pursue a career in academics or not because it might not be worth the investment if you don’t want to work in academia.

 3. Consider the cost of the degree and how much you are projected to earn after graduation.

-This means figuring the cost of living expenses, tuition costs, and any other associated payments towards your degree, and comparing it to a conservative salary projection.
+This means figuring out the cost of living expenses, tuition costs, and any other associated payments toward your degree, and comparing it to a conservative salary projection.

 4. Think about why you want to go to graduate school.